 The choirs are hard at work preparing for our second choral pilgrimage.
 We will be the choir-in-residence at Bristol Cathedral in August 2017, and sing an Evensong at Westminster Abbey.
 Since many of you will be unable to join us in England, we welcome you to the following Evensongs through the spring.
 Come to listen to and enjoy the music that will be sung at the Cathedral and the Abbey this August.

-Eastertide Evensong and Auction
+Eastertide Evensong* and Silent Auction

 Auction & Reception to follow.